-If you are thinking of a simple, easy-to-implement supervised machine learning algorithm which can be used to solve both classification as well as regression problems, K-Nearest Neighbor (K-NN) is the perfect choice.
-Learning K-NN is a great way to introduce yourself to machine learning and classification in general.
+If you are thinking of a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classifications as well as regression problems, K-Nearest Neighbor (K-NN) is a perfect choice.
+Learning K-Nearest Neighbors is a great way to introduce yourself to machine learning and classification in general.
 If you explore machine learning with Python syllabus, you will realize the extent of the application of KNN.
 Also, you will find a lot of intense application of K-NN in data mining, pattern recognition, semantic searching, intrusion detection and anomaly detection.

 K-Nearest Neighbors is one of the most basic supervised machine learning algorithms, yet very essential.
 A supervised machine learning algorithm is one of the types of machine learning algorithm which is dependent on labelled input data in order to learn a function which is capable of producing an output whenever a new unlabeled data is given as input.